Miro Alternatives

 Migration steps

-3. Decide between hosted Excalidraw+ or self-host with Docker.
+3. Decide between hosted Excalidraw+ and Docker self-host.

 Not for: Excalidraw is the wrong choice for polished customer-facing deliverables; the hand-drawn aesthetic does not suit that case.